 Twist: Mari's best friend gets raped right in front of her, her kidnappers stop right around her house, the criminals take advantage of them, and leave both girls in the woods for dead.
 Unknowingly, the criminals go knock on Mari's parents' door, and payback could not be any juicier for the Collingwoods.
 That's the luck of the Irish!

 Tagline: If bad people hurt someone you love, how far will you go to hurt them back?

 Actors: Sara Paxton,

 Themes: Rape, True Events, Serial Killer, Revenge

-The Wicker Man (1973): This story is a highly original take on paganism, I was very much intrigued.
-It revolves around Sergeant Howie whom receives an anonymous letter requesting his investigative skills on Summerisle, where a little girl named Rowan has dissapeared.
-The righteous man that SGT Howie is, he sets out to Summerisle to find out what happened to young Rowan.
-When he arrives to the island he quickly discovered that the inhabitants are a bunch of pagans who worshipped nature, believed in the supernatural and in sex gods, as opposed to believing in GOD.
-He thought these islanders were holding Rowan hostage to sacrife her to their gods in their Mayday festivities in order to get their island fruitful once again.
+The Wicker Man (1973): This story is based on the novel Ritual by David Penner.
+It revolves around Sergeant Howie whom receives an anonymous letter requesting his investigative skills on Summerisle, where a little girl named Rowan has disappeared.
+The righteous man that SGT Howie is, sets out to Summerisle to find out what happened to young Rowan.
+When he arrives to the island he quickly discovered that the inhabitants are a bunch of pagans who worshiped nature, believed in the supernatural and in sex gods, as opposed to believing in God.
+He reasoned that these islanders were holding Rowan hostage to sacrifice her to their gods in their May Day festivities in order to cause their island to be fruitful, fertile once again.

 Tagline: Flesh to touch, flesh to burn...don't keep the Wicker Man waiting!